bryant1410/surfiki-refine-elasticsearch/README.md

 Update redis to support password config

 	$ edit /etc/redis/6379.conf
-	# ctrl-w to open search and find the requirepass
+	# Locate the Security section
 	# Uncomment requirepass and enter the password surfikiMR next to it (Ex. requirepass surfikiMR)
 	# Save the file